natesilva/big-config/README.md

     └── local/
 ```

-Within the `default` directory, create as many JSON files as you want, with settings.
-For example, you might create a `database.json` file with your database config, and a `redis.json` file with your Redis settings.
+Within the `default` directory, create as many JSON or YAML files as you want, with settings.
+For example, you might create a `database.json` file with your database config, and a `redis.yaml` file with your Redis settings.

 If you need different settings when running in `production` or `development` mode, add files to those directories.
-For example, if you put `database.json` in the `development` subdirectory, those settings will be **merged with** and override any settings from `database.json` in the `default` directory.
+For example, if you put `database.yaml` in the `development` subdirectory, those settings will be **merged with** and override any settings from `database.json` in the `default` directory.

 In `default/database.json`: